 The power take-off control handle allows engagement and disengagement of the power take-off clutch.
-Moving the lever towards the engine disengages the clutch and moving the lever away from the engine engages the clutch unless otherwise stated.
+Moving the lever towards the engine engages the clutch and moving the lever away from the engine disengages the clutch.

 When moving the handle to engage the clutch and pick up the load, do so in a smooth manner.
 Moving the clutch handle too slowly will cause slippage and wear, while moving it too fast will cause quick engagement and possible damage to the power take-off, engine or driven equipment.
 The normal force required to engage the clutch is 55 lbf (245 N) for the over-centre type and 25 lbf (110 N) for the spring loaded type.